Quality assurance

 Traffic Examination

 It is important that children learn how to respond in traffic.
 The students have traffic lessons regularly.
-Once a year a traffic week is organized.
+Once a year a traffic week is organised.
 Students attend workshops on various aspects of traffic.

 Speech Therapy Services

 Since the 1st May 2017, an independent speech therapist has been working at the ISE to provide speech and language therapy for students who require additional support.
-All 5-year old students in Group 2 take a language speech test (with the permission of parents/guardians).
+Students who present with speech and language challenges are screened.
 The test checks for the language development level, listening posture, pronunciation, sentence structure, stuttering or stammering, the position of the tongue/mouth movements and use of the voice.
 If necessary, treatment of any detected problems follows the screening, or a child will be re-examined at a later stage.
 Additional information can be obtained at the school.

 Library